 Our ethos and values ensure that we offer an exceptional learning experience as well as a real and tangible sense of community.
 Education at Greenwood Academy is a partnership between the academy, pupils, parents/guardians and the wider community.
 Ensuring all pupils have the opportunity of carrying out service within their community is an important part of the Greenwood experience and part of the academy’s wider commitment to character development of our pupils.

-Greenwood Academy began using GL Assessment in September.
-Already we have seen the impact, using CAT testing to assess students' strengths and weaknesses, as well as using the stanines to help inform and quality assure our use of subject-specific assessment across the school.
-We have also bad significant use of the PASS survey which has been instrumental in shaping the pastoral provision and intervention for the young people in our care.
+Greenwood Academy began using GL Assessment in September 2017.
+Already we have seen the impact, using CAT4 testing to assess students' strengths and weaknesses, as well as using the stanines to help inform and quality assure our use of subject-specific assessment across the school.
+We have also had significant use of the PASS survey which has been instrumental in shaping the pastoral provision and intervention for the young people in our care.

 To help us on our journey to achieve our aims and to maximise outcomes for all of our learners, we work with a number of external partners, including GL Assessment and Doddle.
 We use a range of assessments when students first arrive with us in order to help determine their potential and what support they might need to reach that potential.
 These include CAT4 testing and the NGRT assessment.
 Retesting is then completed annually to see the progress made by our students and to help determine any support required.

 We also use Doddle to provide us with data to help inform our tracking and monitoring of student progress.
 Doddle is also used as an electronic planner by our students as it shows them homework and classwork tasks which need completing and when the work needs to be completed by.
 Another great feature of Doddle is the Parental Portal which allows parents to see not only homework that needs completing, but also the areas that child is doing well on and the areas where they need to work on in order to improve.
 The introduction of Doddle has been extremely successful in building relationships with parents and in encouraging students to complete their homework – even absent students have completed work before they return!